oussama-grami/Ecommerce-website-/README.md

 - Java (for Spring Boot)
 - A database (e.g., MySQL/PostgreSQL)

-##Usage
+### Usage
-Open your browser and navigate to http://localhost:4200 to use the application.
+ -Open your browser and navigate to http://localhost:4200 to use the application.